 Try to stand out

 - What is the unique selling point that makes your business better than the competition?
-Offering a useful service which is unavailable elsewhere will always encourage repeat visits.
+Offering a useful service which is unavailable elsewhere will always attract customers.

 - Use the site to offer improved after-sales support.
 For example, you can provide tips, FAQs and local contact details.